 Recent Microsoft 365 outages have created a pivotal moment for organizations to reconsider their productivity platform dependencies.
 As businesses increasingly rely on cloud-based collaboration tools, the fragility of centralized systems has become painfully apparent.
 Recent analysis reveals how infrastructure failures can cascade across entire ecosystems, affecting millions of users globally.
-These disruptions are not just technical inconveniences, they raise hard questions about business continuity and platform strategy that every organization now has to face.
+These disruptions are not just technical inconveniences.
+They raise hard questions about business continuity and platform strategy that every organization now has to face.
 Ready for the next one?

 When Microsoft goes dark: the real cost of downtime